Market research glossary

 Prevalence

-In healthcare research, the proportion of the population with the condition of interest.
+In healthcare research, the proportion of the population with the condition of interest (as opposed to the Incidence rate, which is the proportion of the population which is newly diagnosed with the condition each year).

 Price Sensitivity Meter (PSM)